PC-trollbox/pcos3/how-to/set-up-my-own-pki.md

 {"signature":_THE_SIGNATURE_OF_ASK_,"keyInfo":{"usages":["appTrust"],"key":_THE_ACTUAL_PUBLIC_KEY_HERE_}}
 ```
 30. Save as `{systemMount}/etc/keys/{whatever_your_ask_name_will_be}`
-31. Load the automaticSigner key in one text editor, and its new signature in another.
+31. Load the pcosIntermediate key in one text editor, and its new signature in another.
 32. Replace the signature field with the new signature.
 For example, you have the original key `{"signature":"123","keyInfo":{"key":{"x":"456","y":"789"},"usages":["appTrust"]}}` and a new signature of `515`, the new key would be `{"signature":"515","keyInfo":{"key":{"x":"456","y":"789"},"usages":["appTrust"]}}`.
-33. Save the automaticSigner key.
+33. Save the pcosIntermediate key.
 (If you have any other keys, do the same thing with them)
 34. Restart the system.